laynef/AI-Job-Autofill/README.md

 - Context-Aware: Scans the job application page to find the job description, giving the AI crucial context about the role.
 - Handles Demographic Questions: Automatically and discreetly selects "Prefer not to answer" or "Decline to self-identify" for sensitive demographic questions (race, gender, disability, etc.).
 - User-Friendly Interface: A simple popup allows you to easily save and update your information.
+- Improved Performance and Reliability: Uses a `MutationObserver` to efficiently handle dynamic content, making the extension more reliable and performant on modern websites.

 ## 🛠️ Setup & Installation